 Over time, this once crucial "crutch" became the essence on which I built my life.
 For those who knew me "back when", their wasn't a memory made that didn't have Rachel in the background wielding, at minimum, a box of crayons and a Care Bears coloring book.
 The same can still be said today, in some capacity, whether it be specifically creating art or "starting" DIY projects around the house and for family members.
 (The "italics" are for my husband, lol.
 He will understand. *wink*wink* )

-It was in 2016, that she decided to set aside her professional hat as designer and faux painter, and instead turned a more acute focus to the refinement of her artistic perspective in the creation of her painted compositions.
-Today, she remains ambitiously concentrated on the cultivation of the study & creation of "emotionally" stimulating, non-conformance" abstracts.
+It was in 2016, following a pretty significant life event, that I decided to turn a more acute focus towards the creation of my painted compositions and the refinement of my artistic perspective.
+Today, I remain ambitiously concentrated on the cultivation of the study & creation of "emotionally stimulating, non-conformance" abstracts.

 Questions & Answers

 "Aesthete" - someone with a deep sensitivity to the beauty of art & nature.

 Describe your creative process.

 I believe that art should always be an out of body experience.
 When creating, I must force myself to give access to the deepest parts of my inner self.
 Because, it is here...that the true intent of creativity is found.
 It is a release, an expression of stifled emotion...it is an acknowledgement of who we really are- outside of what we allow the world to see.